mattermost/docs/source/deploy/use-prebuilt-mobile-apps.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-We strongly recommend using Mattermost’s pre-built Mobile App.
+We strongly recommend using Mattermost’s pre-built mobile app.
 This approach is recommended for all Mattermost customers.

 Deployment options
 ------------------